karkman/GlobalSewage/README.md

           SAMPLE_R1.fq.gz SAMPLE_R2.fq.gz
 ```

 After trimming the adapters the reads were converted from FASTQ to FASTA and all R1 and R2 reads combined.
-The combined R1 and R2 reads were searched for antibiotic resistance genes and _intI1_ integrase genes with [DIAMOND v.0.9.114](http://www.diamondsearch.org/index.php).
+The combined R1 and R2 reads were searched for antibiotic resistance genes (ARGs) and _intI1_ integrase genes with [DIAMOND v.0.9.114](http://www.diamondsearch.org/index.php) (Buchfink _et al._ 2015).
+The ARG database was ResFinder (Zankari _et al._, 2012) and the _intI1_ integrase gene was from an MGE database (Pärnänen _et al._, 2019).

 The _E. coli_ connected ARGs were annotated in similar fashion (see Karkman _et al._, 2020 for details).